 An hour spent with these stunning, regal animals has shown us that conservation efforts are working and the more money spent towards helping the true kings of the jungle will hopefully see their numbers increase*.
 This would then allow many happy memories for others to cherish.

-* Since writing, I have found out that for the first time ever, tiger numbers have actually increased in 2016 – proof that places like Ranthamborne really do contribute hugely to the conservation of these magnificent creatures!
+* Since writing, I have discovered that for the first time ever, tiger numbers increased in 2016 – proof that places like Ranthamborne really do contribute hugely to the conservation of these magnificent creatures!

 Are tigers one of your favourite animals?
 Would you like to go on a tiger safari, or have you already done one?
 Tell us in the comments section below.